MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 For example, save a customer's name in a variable called `UserName`, and the bot can address the customer by name as the conversation continues.

-You can also pass variables to [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview) as input parameters and save the output results from those actions.
+Variables can also be passed into, and returned from, [other topics](/authoring-variables.md#receive-values-from-other-topics), [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview).

 ## Variable types

 A variable is associated with a **type**.
-The type determines what values the variable can contain and the operators that you can use when you construct a logical expression with the corresponding variable.
+The type determines what values the variable can contain and the operators that you can use when you use the variable as part of a [condition](authoring-using-conditions.md).

 <!-- best viewed without wordwrap -->
 | Type     | Description                                                                                                           |